kubernetes/contributor-site/content/en/events/2024/kcseu/schedule.md

 ## CFP

+A [CFP](https://forms.gle/mkJ7Q18LoQwRV1LPA) for sessions is open through Sunday, February 4th.
+Please, expect the schedule to be announced on February 25th, 2023.
-The CFP will open soon and will cover presentation, workshop and collaboration style sessions.
+It will cover presentation, workshop and collaboration style sessions.
 Unconference sessions should use the Github issue referenced above.